 02 February 2016 by Anna Staford

 Most of us believe that being involved in a plane crash leaves no chance of survival.
 Popular TV channels and Hollywood movies tend to show plane crashes as an unsurvivable event but according to the latest reports the survival rate of crashes was almost 96%.
-So look carefully through this post and make sure you try to remember some of the following advice.
+So look carefully through this post and make sure you try to remember some of the following advice about how to survive a plane crash.

 Imagine yourself running out of crashed airplane.
 It is obvious that short skirt or high heels will be the last things you would prefer to wear in such situation.
 With that in mind, put on long trousers, a long-sleeve T-shirt, and sturdy lace-up shoes to stay safe in case the aircraft has to crash.